 If you are feeling isolated, perhaps even depressed or anxious after having a baby and how you feel is impacting your ability to take care of yourself and your baby, talk with a medical provider, your partner, or a professional counselor right away.
 These could be signs of postpartum depression, postpartum anxiety, or PTSD and all are treatable.

-If you are interested in how the licensed therapists at Catalyss Counseling can help you adjust to parenthood after having a baby, contact us for a free 20-minute phone consultation or schedule an appointment online with one of our postpartum specialists.
+If you are interested in how the licensed therapists at Catalyss Counseling can help you adjust to parenthood after having a baby, contact us for a free 20-minute phone consultation.
+Or, you can book directly online with our maternal mental health specialists, Kristen Dammer or Shannon Heers